-The Black Hills of South Dakota are a sculptor's dream.
-Jagged granite rock faces have been waiting for centuries to be moulded and manipulated to works of art.
+The Black Hills of South Dakota is a sculptor's dream.
+Jagged granite rock faces have been waiting for centuries to be molded and manipulated to works of art.

 It's no wonder they attracted artisans in the early 1900's to create masterpieces on the side of these South Dakota hills.
 Two of the most iconic monuments of the United States are located in the Black Hills, Mount Rushmore and the Crazy Horse Memorial.